huanlin/huanlin.github.io/content/en/docs/demo/_index.md

 ---
-title: Demo
+title: Demo OpenAPI
-toc_hide: true
+toc_hide: false
-hide_summary: true
+hide_summary: false
 ---

 Readers should not see this page.